sadnow/AnimationKit-AI/README.md

 - [ ] better documentation for exp setting (it's mysterious)
 - [ ] face detection for real-esrgan
 - [ ] h264 option (for people with older rigs)
+- [ ] Preview video option for people who don't want to download the full video yet

+Difficulties (may take longer to figure out)
+- [ ] target output path for RIFE
+- [ ] target duration for RIFE (need to understand how exp works, then I'll just have it divide)